Port of Rotterdam

 Find a Cruise to the British Isles & Western Europe

 You can feel that sense of energy and industry as soon as your ship pulls into Rotterdam's vast deep-water harbor, which is almost a city unto itself.
 Little tugboats steam briskly past heavily laden river barges, while freighters unload cargo crates into stacks that stretch like buildings from the docks toward the sky.
 The north and south banks of the river, both lined with high-rises, are linked by the dramatic spans of two cable bridges -- including the asymmetrical Erasmus bridge, a city landmark.

 Rotterdam was founded in 1340, but you'd never know it by looking at today's modern skyline.
 Centuries of history were wiped out by Nazi bombs in May 1940.
-Afterwards, the rebuilding of Rotterdam was embraced with a vengeance -- and seems to continue to this day, if the countless construction sites across the city are anything to go by.
-This constant buzz of energy and expansion make Rotterdam one of the most dynamic places to visit on any European itinerary.
+Afterwards, the rebuilding of Rotterdam was embraced with a vengeance -- and continues to this day, with new buildings popping up every year.
+This constant buzz of energy and expansion makes Rotterdam one of the most dynamic places to visit on any European itinerary.

 Currency & Best Way to Get Money

 The local currency is the euro.
 There are banks and ATMs throughout Rotterdam, particularly in the downtown shopping districts.
 For current conversions, check www.xe.com or www.oanda.com.

 Dutch is the official language, though many locals speak at least a little English.